arshiaafzal/arshiaafzal.github.io/_pages/about.md

 I’m Arshia, a third-year Ph.D. student in Electrical Engineering at EPFL under Professors Volkan Cevher and Mahsa Shoaran.
 My research explores efficient and fast LLMs by merging deep learning architectures with systems.

-Previously, I studied Electrical Engineering at Sharif University of Technology and earned a Bronze Medal at the 2018 International Physics Olympiad.
-Beyond academics, I’m a passionate rock climber and pianist! :)
+Previously, I studied Electrical Engineering at Sharif University of Technology and earned a Bronze Medal at the 2018 International Physics Olympiad 🥉 and Gold medalist of National Physics Olympiad 🥇.
+Beyond academics, I’m a passionate rock climber 🧗‍♂️ and pianist 🎹! :)